A mathematical certification for positivity conditions in Neural Networks with applications to partial monotonicity and Trustworthy AI: Introduction

 \section{Introduction}

 \IEEEPARstart{A}{rtificial} Neural networks (ANNs) have gained significant attention as a powerful tool for modeling complex non-linear relationships and state-of-the-art performance in many real-world applications \cite{Goodfellow2016DeepLearning}, \cite{Lecun2015DeepLearning}.
 Therefore, ANNs have been an extraordinarily active and promising research field in recent decades.
-Its development is justified by the encouraging results obtained in many fields including speech recognition \cite{Hinton2012DeepGroups}, computer vision \cite{Voulodimos2018DeepReview}, financial applications \cite{Liu2017AApplications} and many others \cite{Sarvamangala2022ConvolutionalSurvey},\cite{Xu2020ApplicationIntelligence}.
+Its development is justified by the encouraging results obtained in many fields including speech recognition \cite{Hinton2012DeepGroups}, computer vision \cite{Voulodimos2018DeepReview}, financial applications \cite{Liu2017AApplications} and many others \cite{Sarvamangala2022ConvolutionalSurvey,Xu2020ApplicationIntelligence}.

 However, ANNs are considered black-box models as their analytical expression is hardly interpretable, and therefore, they can only be analyzed in terms of the inputs and outputs.
-Thus, ANNs can pose a significant challenge in fields where interpretability and transparency are often critical considerations \cite{Cohen2021Black-boxFinance}, \cite{Tjoa2021AXAI}.
-This needs for explainability has caused the field of explainable artificial intelligence (xAI) to grow substantially in recent years \cite{Dosilovic2018ExplainableSurvey}.
-Consequently, there have been many approaches trying to explain how neural networks are computing their prediction \cite{Zhang2020AInterpretability}, \cite{Pizarroso2022NeuralSens:Networks}, \cite{Morala2023NN2Poly:Networks}.
+Thus, ANNs can pose a significant challenge in fields where interpretability and transparency are often critical considerations \cite{cohen2021}, \cite{Tjoa2021AXAI}.
+This need for explainability has caused the field of explainable artificial intelligence (XAI) to grow substantially in recent years \cite{Dosilovic2018ExplainableSurvey}.
+Consequently, there have been many approaches trying to explain how neural networks are computing their prediction \cite{Zhang2020AInterpretability,Pizarroso2022NeuralSens:Networks,Morala2023NN2Poly:Networks}.

-Nevertheless, explainability alone is insufficient when applying models to critical services such as medicine \cite{Tjoa2021AXAI} or credit scoring \cite{Bussmann2021ExplainableManagement}.
-As the number of available variables for the model's training grows, ANN risks capturing spurious or irrelevant patterns in the data.
-Therefore, the ability to interpret the estimations is inadequate if an ANN generates unfair predictions \cite{Rudin2019StopInstead}.
-Consequently, training ANNs for critical applications should not only focus on explainability, but it must be guaranteed that the model generates controlled predictions to ensure robustness (i.e., the ability to maintain performance despite variations or perturbations in input data) and ethical fairness (i.e., the model adherence to moral principles).
+Nevertheless, explainability alone is insufficient for critical services such as medicine \cite{Tjoa2021AXAI} or credit scoring \cite{Bussmann2021ExplainableManagement}.
+As the number of training variables grows, ANNs risk capturing spurious or irrelevant patterns, and interpretability alone cannot prevent unfair predictions \cite{Rudin2019StopInstead}.
+Thus, training ANNs for such applications must ensure not only explainability but also robustness (reliable behavior under input perturbations) and fairness (unbiased predictions that do not disadvantage individuals).
+These principles underpin \textit{trustworthy AI}, where fairness and reliability are essential for deployment in high-stakes fields \cite{Kaur2021RequirementsReview,Thiebes2021TrustworthyIntelligence}.